 Getting Started

-Have a workflow execution engine configured and runnning in a supported compute environment
+A configured running in a supported compute environment

-For more detailed information about the engines and cloud backends, please see the engine deployment documentation.
+For detailed information about engines and cloud backends, refer to the

-DNAstack WES is a workflow execution service developed by DNAstack as an alternative to the backend services provided natively by the cloud providers.
-It implements the Workflow Execution Service (WES) standard developed by the Global Alliance for Genomics and Health (GA4GH).
+is a workflow execution service developed by DNAstack as an alternative to the backend services provided natively by cloud providers.
+It implements the (WES) standard developed by the .
 DNAstack WES can also be used for on-premises workflow execution.

 Find or import a WDL workflow